catseye/Equipage/README.md

 which lets us handle quoting in a syntactically nicer way.

 EquipageQ adds a special value, MARKER, which can appear on the stack.
-It adds two new symbols to the vocabulary:
+It also adds two new symbols to the vocabulary:

-    (        push mark onto the stack
+    (        push *mark* onto the stack
-    )        push define onto the stack
+    )        push *define* onto the stack

 (Note that, by having these symbols push functions onto the stack, we are following the Equipage approach.
 We will need to apply these with